18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 - Play a song that makes you sing along **until** the interviewer joins the online meeting room.
 This keeps your guts comfortable.
 - Be confident, talk confident.
 Your attitude is super important.
+- Every question has a purpose, at least to test your explaining skill.
 - If you don't know or don't remember the answer to a question, after telling the interviewer that you don't know the answer exactly, give them a guess, and tell them what you can interpret.
 This might help to show your logical thinking capability and your problem-solving skill when approaching an unknown issue.

 At the end of each interview, you have to ask some questions.
 Below is the list of the important questions that you should ask the interviewer.